MO-QHT/Machine-Learning-Lab-/Lab 2 Updated/README.md

 ### Target Variable:
 Stress Level

-### Model Objective:
-The goal is to analyze smartphone usage, sleep behavior, and demographic features to predict an individual's stress level.

 The model will learn patterns from behavioral and usage features and estimate stress scores for unseen data.